-Bali is known as an island with thousands of beautiful and exotic temples that worth a visit.
-You can see in every corner of the Balinese houses or even in the middle of the sea.
+Exotic Temples in Bali are worth visiting.
+Bali is known as an island with thousands of beautiful and exotic temples that are worth a visit.
+You can see it in every corner of the Balinese houses or even in the middle of the sea.
 Each temple has a unique architecture which is built according to traditional rules.
-However, temples in Bali can be quite unique in their own way, some giving a spiritual flavor with ancient figurines of demons and gods, while others boast outstanding beautiful architecture.
+However, temples in Bali can be quite unique in their own way, some giving a spiritual flavour with ancient figurines of demons and gods, while others boast outstanding beautiful architecture.
 Further, the best time to visit the temple attractions is when there is a religious ceremony.

 Read Also: Popular Bali Tourism Articles

-Ulun Danu Temple taken by two words, firstly Ulun means edge in while Danu means lake.
+Ulun Danu Temple is taken by two words, firstly Ulun means edge while Danu means lake.
 So Ulun Danu temple means a temple on the lake.
-It is located at the edge of Beratan Blake, which is in the highland area about 1,200 meters above sea level.
-Therefore, you will feel fresh cool atmosphere than in the main city area.
-The location of the Ulun Danu Temple is on the west side of Lake Bedugul.
+It is located at the edge of Beratan Blake, which is in a highland area about 1,200 meters above sea level.
+Therefore, you will feel a fresh cool atmosphere than in the main city area.
+The location of Ulun Danu Temple is on the west side of Lake Bedugul.
 The address is on Bedugul Highway, Candi Kuning, Baturiti District, Tabanan Regency.
-This temple is the perfect spot for pictures with a backdrop of Swiss looking mountains.
+This temple is the perfect spot for pictures with a backdrop of Swiss-looking mountains.
 The temple grounds with flower gardens and several temple buildings give a nice time to relax and recharge.

 However, it is better to visit the temple in the early morning since this temple is a highlight on the tourist itinerary.

 The location of the Saraswati Ubud temple is on Jalan Kajeng, Ubud.
-Location of the temple adjacent to Lotus Cafe and Starbuck.
+The location of the temple is adjacent to Lotus Cafe and Starbucks.
 If you depart from the tourist attractions of Kuta Bali to the location of the Saraswati Ubud temple.
 You will travel approximately 1 hour 30 minutes.

-Taman Saraswati Temple also featured by the bridge over a pond filled with lotus flowers on both sides.
-On the other hand, it is a good opportunity to take a break from the hustle and bustle of the busy shopping streets and take some pictures of this classical Balinese style temple.
+Taman Saraswati Temple also featured a bridge over a pond filled with lotus flowers on both sides.
+On the other hand, it is a good opportunity to take a break from the hustle and bustle of the busy shopping streets and take some pictures of this classical Balinese-style temple.
 Since the ponds with pink blooming lotuses and the beautiful entrance.
-Likewise the temple is free of charge.
+Likewise, the temple is free of charge.
 However, wearing proper clothes for a visit is a must, e.g. a Sarong and a sash around the waist.

-Besides offering a magnificent ocean view with rock hill, you can also watch performances of Balinese Kecak Dance.
+Besides offering a magnificent ocean view with rock hills, you can also watch performances of Balinese Kecak Dance.
 Moreover, there are 50 – 100 people dancing in this Uluwatu Kecak Performance.
 Kecak dancers will sit in a circle and wear a black and white sarong.
-This dance usually telling a story of Ramayana, an ancient Indian epic story.
+This dance usually tells a story of Ramayana, an ancient Indian epic story.

 The temple can be accessed through either the Northern or the Southern entrance.
-In addition, you will meet bunch of monkeys which locally believes as a guardian of the temple from evil spirits.
+In addition, you will meet a bunch of monkeys which locally believes to a guardians of the temple from evil spirits.
 So whenever you visit this temple it is advised to leave shiny objects in the bag.
 The best time to visit the temple for great photo shoots is at sunset time.
-After taking some pictures, you can enjoy a Kecak Dance Performance as well as start between 6 – 7pm on the cliff-top.
+After taking some pictures, you can enjoy a Kecak Dance Performance as well as start between 6 – 7 pm on the cliff-top.

-Besakih Temple is the biggest and holiest temple on Bali.
+Besakih Temple is the biggest and holiest temple in Bali.
 And it has breathtaking and scenic nature, including rice paddies, hills, mountains, rivers and jungles.
 For the Balinese visiting Besakih Temple is a special pilgrimage.
 The many stairs leading up to it, also pass by the many temples that are part of the complex.
-And with Mount Agung in the backdrop the location gets a mystical flair around it.
+And with Mount Agung in the backdrop, the location gets a mystical flair around it.
 Also features three temples that are representing the holy trinity Brahma, the creator, Vishnu, the preserver, and Shiva, the destroyer.
 The name of the temple refers to the dragon deity ‘Naga Besukian’, which is commonly believed to inhabit Mount Agung.
-Nevertheless, several eruptions of the volcano passed by the temple complex without destroying.
-It completely and it will be restore to its full beauty.
-Locals believe that this were the Gods demonstrating their power to their devotees.
+Nevertheless, several eruptions of the volcano passed by the temple complex without destroying it.
+It complete and it will be restored to its full beauty.
+Locals believe that this was the Gods demonstrating their power to their devotees.